 In his first letter to the Corinthians the Apostle Paul lamented, “It is actually reported that there is sexual immorality among you, and of a kind that even pagans do not tolerate.”
 Paul was referring to a case of incest within the church.
 His response?
 He instructed the community and its elders to “hand this … Continue reading Unfit for Office

 Here's my view.
 Though God-as-father-to-Israel and God-as-husband-to-Israel metaphors are prevalent within the New and Old Testaments, they are by no means the only metaphors to be found there and closer examination reveals feminine metaphors for God as well.
-Moreover, some of the God-as-father metaphor found there are distinctly counter-cultural and not at all in tune with traditional images of fatherhood at the time of their writing.
-So it undercuts notion that God’s character can be fully encapsulated by patriarchal language, as some would have it.
+Moreover, some of the God-as-father metaphor found there are distinctly counter-cultural and not at all in tune … Continue reading Can we limit God to masculine metaphors?

 In his first letter to the Thesselonians, Paul uses breast feeding mothers as a model for leadership (1 Thes 2:7).
 Imagine if more leaders took this seriously!